 An ingrown toenail is incurvation or impingement of a nail border into its adjacent nail fold, causing pain.

 Causes include tight shoes, abnormal gait (eg, toe-walking), bulbous toe shape, excessive trimming of the nail plate, or congenital variations in nail contour (eg, congenital pincer nail deformity).
 Sometimes an underlying osteochondroma is responsible, especially in the young.
 In the elderly, peripheral edema is a risk factor.
-Eventually, infection can occur along the nail margin (paronychia—see Acute Paronychia).
+Eventually, infection can occur along the nail margin (paronychia).

-Redness, swelling, and pain suggest paronychia.
+Redness, swelling, and pain may also suggest concurrent paronychia.
 In young patients (eg, < 20 yr) with recurrent ingrown toenails, x-rays should be considered to exclude underlying osteochondroma.
-In the elderly, apparent granulation tissue around the toe suggests the possibility of amelanotic melanoma, which is often overlooked; biopsy is necessary.
+In the absence of an ingrown toenail, apparent granulation tissue around the toe suggests the possibility of amelanotic melanoma, which is often overlooked; biopsy is necessary.